start the journey home to wellness & wholeness

 (4) Limit exposure to noise pollution:

 Reduce exposure to man-made noises and listen to relaxing music, sounds of nature, or peaceful silence :) Use ear plugs when exposed to loud noises.

 PERSONALIZED EMAIL COACHING PLANS

 FOR HEALING, SLIMMING, AND RESTORING BALANCE

 As a certified holistic nutritionist and health coach, I offer donation-based personalized email consulting or coaching in the convenience of your home and at any time that suits you.
 It allows you to have daily access to a nutritionist.

 I assist with general health assessments, diet and lifestyle analysis, holistic nutrition and lifestyle plans, natural healing remedies and protocols for various ailments, info on health problems and goals, detoxification info and guidance, holistic self-care strategies, meditation info (passive and dynamic), breathwork, cancer recovery and prevention coaching, ketogenic diet coaching, weight loss coaching, overcoming sugar addiction, niacin therapy guidance, environmental health and home biology guidance (protection from harmful EMFs like electrical/magnetic/RF/dirty electricity pollution, light pollution, and air pollution), optional functional medicine diagnostic test recommendations (mineral levels, heavy metal toxicity, etc), and optional recommendations for high quality food-sourced supplements, superfoods, and detox products.

-I also hold natural holistic health workshops at organic farms for visitors, volunteers, and residents.
+I also teach holistic health workshops at organic farms.

 If you have any questions, feel free to contact me.
 Best wishes on your health journey!